kirti/chatgpt-beginner-guide/README.md

-# Getting Started with Node.js and ChatGPT API: A Guide to Text Generation
+# Getting Started with Node.js and ChatGPT API: A Guide to Text to Speech Generation

 This repository provides a guide and sample code to help you get started with using the ChatGPT API for text generation in Node.js.